Infrastructure

 Director of Public Prosecutions (DPP) Noordin Haji says corrupt officials are recruiting foreigners into their web of crime as part of a well-crafted strategy to get off the radar of investigating authorities.

 “On follow-up, you find that the company is owned by three individuals.
-The first director is a Kenyan, the second director is a foreigner, while the third principal is a shell company that is owned by a foreign company that has neither an office nor a single employee,” Mr Haji added.
+The first director is a Kenyan, the second director is a foreigner, while the third principal is a shell company that is owned by a foreign company that has neither an office nor a single employee,” he added.

 The DPP said that investigating fraud cases involving foreign companies is a tough duty mainly due to the lack of enough evidence.

 “Investigating foreign entities is not easy.
 The DPP writes to the Attorney General (AG) of Kenya, who subsequently writes to the Foreign Affairs Cabinet Secretary.
 The CS writes to the ambassador of the respective country, who then writes to his/her country’s AG.
-The AG writes to the respective DPP who then moves to court to ask for consent to investigate the suspect,” Mr Haji says.

 However, the DPP says he is devising a new strategy to rein in corrupt individuals who have made it difficult for the government to move forward with plans for mega projects across the country.